-Kenya Power stopped from demanding employees’ wealth, M-Pesa details
+Kenya Power stopped from demanding wealth, M-Pesa details from employees

 High Court on Friday stopped Kenya Power from demanding wealth, bank and tax records from all employees in vetting exercise, pending the hearing of a petition filed by Electrical Workers Union.